 When to Call for Help

 When caring for a dying patient at home, it is important to know when to call and ask for help.
 Open communication with the patient’s physician and hospice care team will allow the patient to receive the best care possible.
-We have included several different scenarios which would require intervention from the patient’s health care or hospice team.
-Please remember, this list is by no means exhaustive, which is why clear and open communication with medical professionals is vital:
+We have included several different scenarios that would require intervention from the patient’s health care or hospice team.
+Please remember, that this list is by no means exhaustive, which is why clear and open communication with medical professionals is vital: